qrvey/partner-portal/docs/admin/08-Content Deployment/jobs.md

 A Deployment Job executes the type of deployment specified by one or more deployment definitions against one or more target servers.
 Deployment jobs consist of “blocks” of instructions, with each block configuring the deployment of one deployment definition to any number of users on one destination server.
 That means that you can have one Deployment Job deploy multiple applications to as many users as necessary, on multiple environments.
 Deployment jobs require at least one block.

-## Before you begin
-* Verify that the desired deployment definition has been created.
-For more information, see [Deployment Definitions](../08-Content%20Deployment/definitions.md).
+> **Before You Begin:** Verify that the desired [Deployment Definition](../08-Content%20Deployment/definitions.md) has been created.

-* If you intend to give access to an application to all users from one organization, in the same environment, consider making the application public instead of deploying it to all users.
+> **Note:** If you intend to give access to an application to all users from one organization, in the same environment, consider making the application public instead of deploying it to all users.
 This prevents the application from being replicated into copies of the original.

-## Create a deployment job
+## Create a Deployment Job
 1. In Qrvey Admin, click the Content Deployment icon in the left-side menu and display the **Deployment Jobs** tab.
 2. Click **Create Job**.
 The Deployment Job Description page displays.
 3. Enter a name and description in the fields provided.